Q: I’ve looked through this list of questions and can’t find an answer to my question. Who can I contact?

-Q. If I receive a negative test, can I skip the quarantine requirements related to travel or following close contact with someone who has tested positive for COVID-19?
+Q. If I receive a negative test, can I skip the quarantine requirements following close contact with someone who has tested positive for COVID-19?

-No. Per DC law, individuals must follow Department of Health mandates around quarantining and remain home for the full 14 days or for 72 hours plus a negative COVID test.
+No. Per DC law, individuals must follow Department of Health mandates around quarantining and remain home for the designated period of time following exposure to a close contact.

 Q. Are High School athletics running at GDS?